-Another improvement made to the drivetrain to enhance efficiency was to machine the driveshaft paddles to improve their profile.
+Another improvement made to the drivetrain in order to enhance efficiency was to machine the driveshaft paddles to improve their profile.
 The team purchased a hollow, light weight driveshaft to reduce weight.
-Like most massproduced track drives, this one had plastic molded drive paddles.
-This molding process does not maintain a uniform shape, so the track tension changes as it rotates.
+Like most mass-produced track drives, this one had plastic molded drive paddles.
+The molding process does not maintain a uniform shape, so the track tension changes as it rotates.
 This effect of cycling track tension over each revolution reduces efficiency and increases noise and wear.
-To reduce these effects, the driveshaft was machined on a lathe to make both drive paddles symmetrical and reduce out-of-roundness.
+To reduce these effects, the driveshaft was machined on a lathe to ensure drive paddle concentricity.

-BATTERY - The BuckEV2 snowmobile uses an energy storage system that consists of 1296 individual A123 Systems ANR26650M1A cells arranged in 12 parallel strings with 108 in series.
-To minimize/correct for imbalances in cells, the batteries are connected to a common connector as shown in figure 14 between each increase in voltage potential.
+BATTERY - The BuckEV2 snowmobile uses an energy storage system that consists of 1050 individual A123 Systems ANR26650M1A cells arranged in 10 parallel and 105 in series.
+To minimize/correct imbalances in cells, the batteries are connected to a common connector as shown in Figure 14 between each increase in voltage potential.
 These cells are normally packaged into Dewalt cordless battery packs and are mass produced on an assembly line with stringent quality control.
 The cells are rated for over 1000 cycles at a 100% depth-of-discharge.

 The A123 Systems ANR26650M1A cells were chosen due to their high peak power, high energy density, and capability for continuous discharge at high rates without risk of overheating or damage.
-The A123 cells have a 15% higher energy density than the Milwaukee Tool cells that were utilized the previous two years.
+The A123 cells have a 15% higher energy density than the Milwaukee Tool cells that were previously utilized.

+The pack was assembled by High Tech Systems LLC with custom copper interconnects which also function as fuses for parallel cells.
 The pack is configured into one self-contained battery box that sits on top of the tunnel where the seat is normally located.
 A custom seat was designed to cover the battery enclosure while providing a comfortable ride.
-The pack has a rated capacity of 27.6 A-hr at a nominal voltage of 356 V, capable of continuous discharge at 1800 A (exceeding the 280 A capacity of the electric drive).
-The 9.84 kW-hr battery pack will provide a utility range from 20 to 28 miles depending upon trail conditions.
+The pack has a rated capacity of 23 A-hr at a nominal voltage of 347 V, capable of continuous discharge at 1250 A (exceeding the 280 A capacity of the electric drive).
+The 7.97 kW-hr battery pack will provide a utility range from 20 to 25 miles depending upon trial conditions.